-Patrick doesn’t breed his own pigs.
-He buys in 250 weaners from another farm every six weeks for fattening.
-The pigs which come to Patrick’s farm were born outdoors and weaned off their mother at four weeks old.
-They weigh around 7kg when they arrive and will be fattened to about 105kg.
+Patrick doesn't breed his own pigs.
+He is supplied with 250 weaners from another farm every six weeks for fattening.
+These pigs have been born outdoors and weaned off their mothers at five weeks old.
+They weigh around 15kg when they arrive and will be fattened to about 105 kg.
 By the time they are ready for slaughter the pigs are five to six months old.

-It was Patrick’s father who set up the farm.
+It was Patrick's father who set up the farm.
 He bought 10 acres (4 hectares) in the late 1960s and started farming with 90 sows (female breeding pigs).
-In the years that followed they got up to 220 sows and used to feed them on milk, ice cream, Guinness and yoghurt.
+Gradually he got up to 220 sows, which he fed on milk, ice cream, Guinness and yoghurt.

 Patrick is interested in farm education.
 The Department of Environment, Food and Rural Affairs (Defra) used to subsidise school visits as part of the Entry Level Stewardship (ELS) scheme.
 Patrick converted an old barn into a classroom and welcomed 2,500 visitors, mainly schoolchildren, a year on curriculum-based visits.
 Funding was withdrawn in the mid-2000s and the classroom has become a storeroom, largely unused.
 Patrick feels this is a great shame.
 He can’t afford to subsidise school visits himself but, more importantly, it prevents children from learning about food and farming.